margaretmf/margaretmf.github.io/readinglist.md

 * [Dreams of My Father]()

 #### Reading
-* [The 99% Invisible City: A Field Guide to the Hidden World of Everday Design](https://www.worldcat.org/title/99-invisible-city-a-field-guide-to-the-hidden-world-of-everyday-design/oclc/1202267483) by Roman Mars and Kurt Kohlstedt
 * [City Slickers, Little League Confidential, The Big Five-Oh!, Way Off the Road, and Good Talk, Dad] by Bill Geist
 * [Heartland: A Memoir of Working Hard and Being Broke in the Richest Country on Earth, "the roots-music journal No Depression"]
 * ["And Their Children After Them"]